syncfusion-content/xamarin.android-docs/xamarin-android/SfChart/chartannotation.md

 # Chart Annotation

-[`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) supports Annotations which allows you to mark the specific area of interest in the chart area.
-You can add text, images and custom views; drawing custom shapes also can be done by using Annotations.
+[`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html) supports annotations, which allows you to mark the specific area of interest in the chart area.
+You can add text, images and custom views.
+Drawing custom shapes also can be done by using annotations.

 The following annotations are supported in [`SfChart`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.SfChart.html)

-* Text Annotation
+* Text annotation
-* Shape Annotation
+* Shape annotation
-* View Annotation
+* View annotation

-## Adding Annotation
+## Adding Annotations

-You can create an instance for any type of Annotation and it can be added to [`Annotations`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartBase~Annotations.html) collection.
-Here for instance, the [`EllipseAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.EllipseAnnotation.html) is added.
+You can create an instance for any type of annotation and add this to [`Annotations`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.ChartBase~Annotations.html) collection.
+Here for an instance, the [`EllipseAnnotation`](https://help.syncfusion.com/cr/cref_files/xamarin-android/sfchart/Syncfusion.SfChart.Android~Com.Syncfusion.Charts.EllipseAnnotation.html) is added.

 {% highlight c# %}
 [C#]